Limited Time Offer

 What Creates Microclimates:

-• Ocean proximity: Moderates temperatures, brings fog
+• Ocean proximity: Moderates temperatures, brings fog and marine layer

 • Hills and mountains: Block marine air, create rain shadows